DawidMa/sheeshApp/documentation/srs.md

 ### 3.10 ** Interfaces**

 Below you can see the interfaces which will be implemented in the final stage of the app.
-Currently, there is only the interface shisha tracker und Shisha behavior history

-Currently:

 - shisha tracker
 - shisha behavior history

-Coming soon:

 - Log in
+- SignUp
 - Coupon tab
 - Add friends
+- History

 ###  **3.11 Licensing Requirement**